 The Popular Annual Financial Report (PAFR) serves as an executive summary for one of our city's most important stakeholder - you.
-After reading the PAFR I invite you to review our full 2019 Comprehensive Annual Financial Report on our city website at RVA.gov.
+After reading the PAFR I invite you to review our full 2020 Comprehensive Annual Financial Report on our city website at richmondgov.com.

+We are committed to maintaining the financial wellbeing of the city through thoughtful planning and judicious decision making.
 We continue to work towards 'One Richmond' every day and we know that you are too.
-We look forward to doing so together in fiscal year 2020 and beyond.
+We look forward to doing so together in fiscal year 2021 and beyond.